ritvikrao/public_systems_projects/Lab1_UnixTerminal/README.md

 ## Deliverable

-* Copy and Paste the output from the command-line interface of you running five different terminal commands above into a file called "output.txt" (no capitalization, exactly as named.)
+* Copy and Paste the output from the command-line interface of you running five different terminal commands above into a file called [output.txt](./output.txt) (no capitalization, exactly as named.)
   * Make sure to 'add/commit/push' this file to the repo in this directory.
-* Modify the file called 'main.c' in your respository containing the power example.
+* Modify the file called [main.c](./main.c) in your respository containing the power example.
   * Make sure to 'add/commit/push' this file to the repo in this directory.
 * Take a screenshot of your virtual environment running.
 Name it 'linux.jpg'
   * Make sure to 'commit' this file to the repo in this directory.